Reluctant Transfer Learning in Penalized Regressions for Individualized Treatment Rules under Effect Heterogeneity: Reluctant Transfer Learning in l1 -Penalized Regressions

 \section{Reluctant Transfer Learning in \texorpdfstring{$\ell_1$}{l1}-Penalized Regressions}

 Denote the source data as $(Y_{s}, \bb O_{s}, \bb A_{s})$ from $n_s$ samples, where $\bb O_s$ is the vector of individual covariates, $\bb A_s$ denotes treatments, and $Y_s$ is the outcome of interest with large values desired.
-We assume that $\bb A_s$ involves the discrete treatments.
-Similarly, the target data $(Y_t, \bb O_t, \bb A_t)$ are observed from $n_t$ samples, following the same structure and definitions.
+We assume that $\bb A_s$ involves discrete treatments. { When more than two treatment options are available, $\bb A_s$ is encoded as a vector of dummy variables.} Similarly, the target data $(Y_t, \bb O_t, \bb A_t)$ are observed from $n_t$ samples, following the same structure and definitions.
 In the context of target samples, an individualized treatment rule (ITR), $\bb\pi_t$, is a mapping from the space of observations, $\mathcal{O}_t$, to the space of treatments, $\mathcal{A}_t$.
 The {\it value} of the decision rule, denoted as $V(\bb\pi_t)$, is the expected outcome that would be obtained if the decision rule is implemented in the future.
 Our goal is to estimate an optimal ITR on the target samples, $\bb\pi_t^o$, that would maximize the expected outcome if implemented:

 Throughout, $E$ denotes the population average and $E_n$ denotes the empirical expectation over the observed sample.
 For notational simplicity, we use $n$ in place of $n_t$ whenever appropriate; for example, $E_n$ applied to target samples represents the sample average across $n_t$ observations.
 Let $\bb\Phi_{t} \in \mathbb{R}^p$ is a vector summary of $(\bb O_{t}, \bb A_{t})$.
 Define the $Q$-function $Q( \bb \Phi_{t}) = E(Y_{t} | \bb \Phi_{t})$ such that $Q(\bb o_t, \bb a_t)$ measures the quality of assigning treatment $\bb A_t = \bb a_t$ to an individual with $\bb O_t = \bb o_t$ \citep{qian2011performance, murphy2005generalization}.
 The model on the target data $(Y_{t}, \bb O_{t}, \bb A_{t})$ is defined as